alex-iam/Pytongue/README.md

 (TODO: measure uv vs pip in github actions)

+## On external dependencies

+Currently they are just thrown in ./lib as a static libraries, need to think whether submodule them or download and build every rebuild (or rather on providing a special flag)

 ### Environment variables:
  - `PYTONGUE_LOG` - an absolute path to a log file.
 At this point is necessary, as stdout logs confuse server.
  - `PYTONGUE_TEST_BINARY` - an absolute path to an app binary.
 Used in end-to-end tests.
 Not necessary, as the default value works in most cases.